eugenevinitsky/robust_RL_multi_adversary/README.md

-# D-MALT: Diverse Multi-Adversarial Learning for Transfer
+# Robust Reinforcement Learning via adversary pools
-We investigate the effect of sim2real via multiple types of parametrized adversaries
+We investigate the effect of sim2real via the use of multiple minimax adversaries

 ## Setup instructions
 To install the code with anaconda run